zachpino/comm-workshop-s18/week13/multichoro.md

 After creating several positioned `<div>`s and input elements, this example draws different data based on user input into two different choropleths for user comparison.
 A shared time slider allows a viewer to manipulate the two choropleths together.

 Grab the code and all dependencies [zipped up](multichoro.zip).

-It also demonstrates a common D3 development pattern:
+This example also demonstrates a common D3 development pattern:

 - Setup screen variables
 - Draw static content (backgrounds, base maps, axes...)